juigmend/multigranular-segmentation-and-musification/README.md

 # Multigranular Segmentation and Musification

-Multigranular segmentation of time-series data and musical sonification.
+Multigranular segmentation of time-series data and its musical sonification.